Halloween II (1981 film): Plot

-On October 31, 1978, Michael Myers is shot by his psychiatrist Dr. Sam Loomis and falls off a balcony.
-He survives and escapes into the night.
-Wandering the alleys, he steals a kitchen knife from an elderly couple and kills the teenage girl next door.
-Meanwhile, Laurie Strode, who narrowly avoided being killed that night, is taken to Haddonfield Memorial Hospital while Loomis continues his pursuit of Michael, accompanied by Sheriff Leigh Brackett.
-Loomis mistakes costumed teenager Ben Tramer for Michael, resulting in Ben being hit by a police car and burning to death.
-Upon learning his daughter Annie has been killed by Michael, Sheriff Brackett blames Loomis and abandons the search, leaving Deputy Gary Hunt to take his place.
+On October 31, 1978 in the town of Haddonfield, Illinois, Michael Myers is shot by his psychiatrist Dr. Sam Loomis and falls off a balcony.
+He survives his wounds and then escapes into the night.
+Wandering the alleys, he steals a kitchen knife from an elderly couple the Elrods and kills Alice Martin, the teenage girl next door.
+Meanwhile, Laurie Strode, who narrowly avoided being killed that night, is taken to Haddonfield Memorial Hospital while Loomis continues his pursuit of Michael, along with Sheriff Leigh Brackett.
+Loomis mistakes teenager Ben Tramer for Michael due to Ben wearing a similar mask, resulting in Ben being hit by a police car which veers into a nearby van and bursts into flames.
+The dead bodies of Annie Brackett, Lynda Van der Klok and Bob Simms are discovered by the police at the Wallace residence.
+Upon learning his daughter Annie has been murdered by Michael, Sheriff Brackett blames Loomis and abandons the search, leaving Deputy Gary Hunt to take his place.

-At the hospital, paramedic Jimmy develops an attraction to Laurie, but head nurse Virginia Alves limits the time he spends with her.
-After hearing a newsflash revealing Laurie's location, Michael makes his way to the hospital, where he cuts the phone lines and slashes all the car tires so no one can escape and go for help.
-Wandering the halls in search of Laurie, he kills the security guard, the doctor, and several nurses throughout the night.
+At the hospital, paramedic Jimmy Lloyd develops an attraction to Laurie, but head nurse Virginia Alves limits the time he spends with her.
+After hearing a newsflash revealing Laurie's location, Michael makes his way to the hospital, where he cuts the phone lines and slashes all the cars’ tires so no one can escape or call for help.
+Wandering the halls in search of Laurie, he kills the security guard Bernard Garrett, Dr. Frederick Mixter, paramedic Budd Scarlotti, and several nurses throughout the night.
 In her hospital room, Laurie dreams about the time she learned she was adopted, and remembers she once visited a young Michael at the sanitarium.
-Jimmy and nurse Jill Franco search the hospital for Laurie, who is trying to evade Michael.
+Jimmy and nurse Jill Franco grow increasingly concerned when they discover that more and more staff have gone missing throughout the night and search the hospital for Laurie, who is trying to evade Michael.
+As Jill tries to start the car to drive to the sheriff's department, it fails to start and she sees that all the car's tires in the parking lot have been slashed.